Fuel Cell Market Growth Statistics and Revenue Projections, 2026-2034

 Key Insights

-• By type, the proton exchange membrane fuel cell (PEMFC) segment held the largest share in 2024.
-Its quick startup time and high power density make it very useful for the transportation industry, especially in fuel cell electric vehicles.
+• Based on type, the PEM fuel cell market had the largest share of 59.1% in 2025.
+It has a fast startup time and a high power density, which are quite beneficial in the transportation sector, particularly fuel cell electric vehicles.

-• In terms of application, the stationary segment accounted for the largest share in 2024.
+• In terms of application, the stationary segment accounted for the largest share of 67.4% in 2025.
 It is a vital source of clean and reliable power for essential infrastructure such as data centers and hospitals, as well as for combined heat and power systems.

 Industry Dynamics